Instead of asking an audience to come to us,

 Since 1989, Dandelion Productions, Inc. (a 501c3) has brought both social-issue, educational theater and free-to-the-public, professional live theatre to Connecticut’s communities.
 In 2018, Dandelion Production started a brand new program, BRIDGE, a mobile theater unit that will travel to community centers, senior centers, libraries, hospitals, correctional facilities, and homeless shelters to offer condensed versions of plays to explore educational themes in an applied theater framework.

-The goal will be simple!
-Bring theater to EVERYONE.
 Our goal is to ensure that no person, regardless of age, ability, identity, or economic status, should be denied the opportunity to "play" with our ensemble of Dandelion performers.

 What is APPLIED THEATER?